 Now the room feels light and airy.
 We have kept the room mostly natural with a dash of colours here and there to inspire.
-My client loves the new look of the room and I love it too.
+My client loves the new look of the room, and I love it too.

-Your takeaway from this project:
+Takeaway from this project:

 - Entry wall wow moment: impress your guests the minute they wall in.